BadIdeaFactory/truthgoggles/CONTRIBUTING.md

 ### Document as you go

 If you introduce a new framework or dependency, add the necessary information to [INSTALL.md](INSTALL.md) and the other documentation.
-In particular, if you add a new input to or output from the PSM, document it in the Interface Control Document, [ICD.md](docs/ICD.md).

 ### Migrations

 Section TBD

+### Linting and Code Style

+We're using ESLint to make sure that code is consistent.
+Please be sure to lint before you commit, since we want only the BEST most PRISTINE commits in our repository.

+You can lint by typing `yarn lint` in your CLI.
+Then you cry as you see all the things you did wrong.
+Oh, also, no semicolons please.

 ### The "Obvious Fix" rule: committing some minor changes directly to 'master'